AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/acsd-47497-missing-acl-for-store-configuration-services-oaut.md

 # ACSD-47497: missing ACL for Store / Configuration / Services [!UICONTROL OAuth]

-The ACSD-47497 patch solves the issue where the **[!UICONTROL Services]** tab is not visible in **[!UICONTROL Configuration]** in the Adobe Commerce Admin.
+The ACSD-47497 patch solves the issue where the **[!UICONTROL Services]** tab is not visible in the **[!UICONTROL Configuration]** section in the Adobe Commerce Admin.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.23 is installed.
 The patch ID is ACSD-47497.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.6.

 ## Affected products and versions